ThomasDeutsch/flowcards/README.md

 3. `request`: The flow requests a particular event (e.g., an asynchronous fetch).
 4. `validate`: The flow extends the validation of an event.
 5. `extend`: The flow extends the logic of an event.
-6. `requestWhenAskedFor`: The flow dispatches an event when asked for by another flow.
+6. `trigger`: The flow dispatches an event when asked for by another flow.
 7. `block`: The flow blocks an event from occurring.

 By utilizing these bid types, flows can